Aum Shinrikyo: 2013 investigation and media coverage

 Sometime after April 2013, the Public Security Intelligence Agency took a photograph inside of Aleph's facilities.
 In this photograph, a bundle of papers is pierced with a knife on an altar-like object.
 The papers included photographs of PSIA employees and directors, police officers, and lawyer Taro Takimoto, who helped followers leave Aum Shinrikyo.
 At least at this point in time, Aleph still displayed portraits of Shoko Asahara and demanded followers' dependence using videos of Asahara.

 2016 Montenegro crackdown

 In March 2016, Montenegro expelled 58 foreigners suspected of being associated with Aum Shinrikyo.
 Four of them were from Japan; 43 were from Russia, seven from Belarus, three from Ukraine, and one from Uzbekistan.

 2016 Russian crackdown

 On 5 April 2016, the Investigative Committee of Russia announced it opened a criminal case against Aum Shinrikyo followers and that its investigators, along with Federal Security Service (FSB) forces, were conducting raids in Moscow and Saint Petersburg to find them and confiscate literature, religious items and electronic information.
-On 20 September 2016, the Russian government banned Aum Shinrikyo in the country, declaring it a terrorist organization.
+On 20 September 2016, the Russian government banned Aum Shinrikyo from the country, declaring it a terrorist organization.